-Lecture Series: In conjunction with the Institute of Foreign Policy Analysis, ISSP brings senior-level civilian policymakers and military commanders to Fletcher to engage with students on the key security issues of the present day.
+Lecture Series: ISSP brings senior-level civilian policymakers and military commanders to Fletcher to engage with students on the key security issues of the present day.

 Events: Often co-sponsored with one of the US military services or commands, ISSP holds conferences devoted to critical defense-related issues.

-Simulex: ISSP also holds an annual two-day simulation exercise focused on crisis decision-making.
+Red Team: ISSP also holds a two-day simulation exercise twice per year focused on crisis decision-making.

 Military Fellows: ISSP annually hosts a group of senior-level military fellows who represent each of the US military services.
 These officers, who hold the rank of Lieutenant Colonel or Colonel, are fully engaged with both the Fletcher students and faculty, providing unique insights and bringing vast real-world experiences to our classes and outside the classroom extracurricular activities.

 Financial Support: ISSP provides support for graduate student research, including fellowships, scholarships, and publication opportunities.
 Through the Frank Rockwell Barnett Fellowship from the Sarah Scaife Foundation and Lynde and Henry Bradley Foundation, ISSP provides tuition assistance and research support to MALD and Ph.D. graduate students.